tigran-kocharyan/c_bowling_scoring_system/README.md

 ---

 ## Features
-* The program is one of the most readable and easy-to-understand codes.
+* Is readable and easy-to-understand.

 * No analogue on the Internet for C. Code is absolutely unique.
 ---